scozv/tango/en/type/heap.md

 <a name="heap"></a>
 ## Heap
-Usage of `T.MinHeap` is same as `T.MaxHeap`, except the constructor.
+Usage of `algo.type.MinHeap` is same as `algo.type.MaxHeap`, except the constructor.
 Notice, there is a pseudo element at `heap[0]` which we might not use.

 The reason we do not implement public `forEach`, `map` or `toArray` is